At East Meadow School District our primary commitment is to the students and families we serve. Our

 FAQ General Questions

-Students in grades K-2 will not have to wear a mask when behind their desk guard but will be required to wear masks whenever they are not behind a desk guard.
-This will also apply to students in grades 3-5 after October 2.
-Students in grades 3-12 will be required to wear a mask whenever they are in school during hybrid learning, except when eating lunch and during mask breaks.
+Students in grades K-5 will have to wear a mask when behind their desk guard.
+Students in grades 6-12 will be required to wear a mask whenever they are in school during hybrid learning, except when eating lunch and during mask breaks.
 Mask breaks will be given throughout the day.

 Gator masks, bandanas, and those with valves should not be used based on the newest guidance.
 Triple layer or cloth masks are recommended.
 Students can wear face shields, but must also have a mask on.
 These requirements may change based on advice and recommendations from the CDC and/or the DOH in the future.